csecht/CountBOINCtasks/README.md

 A countdown timer displays, in a colored bar, the approximate time remaining until the next task count.

 Running with the `--log` option will save the reports to a log file in the working folder.
-This file is appended to or created when the utility is launched.
+This file is appended to or created when the program is launched.

 You can let `count-tasks.py` run in an open terminal window with negligible impact on system resources.
 Stop it with *Ctrl-C* or let it stop automatically.
 With default settings, it will stop after 6 weeks (1008 1hr count cycles).
 A different count cycle limit can be set with the `--count_lim` option.

 NOTE: Summary counts may be less than the sum of individual counts because of persistence of reported tasks between count intervals.
 This can be expected when the `--interval`option is set to less than the default 60 (minutes).
-The command that provides reported task data to `count-tasks`, `boinccmd  --get_old_tasks` retrieves tasks reported for the past hour, independent of the utility's  count interval.
-To avoid missing any reported tasks, the `--interval` option  has a 60 minutes maximum count interval, but even that, as well as shorter intervals, can re-count tasks which carry over between intervals.
-Summary counts do not included duplicate tasks.
+The boinc-client command that provides reported task data , `boinccmd  --get_old_tasks`, retrieves tasks reported for the past hour , independent of the utility's count interval.
+To avoid missing any
+    reported tasks, the `--interval` option has a 60 minutes maximum count interval, but even that, as well as shorter intervals, can re-count tasks that carry over between intervals.
+Summary counts do not included re-counted tasks.

 TIP: To get the most recent task count and time stats, then immediately exit the utility, run: